Singular perturbation results for linear partial differential-algebraic equations of hyperbolic type: Introduction

 \section{Introduction}

 Singularly perturbed differential and evolution equations have been analyzed for many decades already (see~\cite{KadP03} for a review) and cover the entire spectrum of elliptic, parabolic, as well as hyperbolic systems.
-Resulting estimates can be used, e.\,g., in the theory of boundary layers or as a tool for the design of numerical algorithms~\cite{Esh87}, which also serves as motivation for the present work.
+In this paper, we are concerned with the asymptotics of hyperbolic--parabolic singular systems, i.e., hyperbolic systems with a parabolic limit case.
+These systems are well-studied in the unconstrained case: In~\cite{Lio73,GhiG06}, linear and rooty convergence rates for the variables of the linear damped wave equation are proven.
+Later, these results were extended to nonlinear systems \cite{EshW88,Esh90,HasY07,GhiG12} as well as integral expressions~\cite{Esh87b,LiaLX05}.
+Resulting estimates can be used, e.g., in the theory of boundary layers or as a tool for the design of numerical algorithms~\cite{Esh87}, which also serves as motivation for the present work.

-For the particular case of one-dimensional gas networks, i.\,e., a coupled system of hyperbolic equations, perturbation results have been derived in~\cite{EggK18}.
+For the particular case of one-dimensional gas networks, i.e., a coupled system of hyperbolic equations, perturbation results have been derived in~\cite{EggK18}.
 In general, such network structures can be modeled as constrained partial differential equations, where the constraints are naturally given by the junctions within the network, reflecting fundamental physical properties.
-Such an approach leads to {\em partial differential-algebraic equations} (PDAEs), cf.~\cite{EmmM13,LamMT13,Alt15}, which may be interpreted as differential-algebraic equations in Banach spaces.
+Such an approach leads to {\em partial differential--algebraic equations} (PDAEs), cf.~\cite{EmmM13,LamMT13,Alt15}, which may be interpreted as differential--algebraic equations in Banach spaces.
 For the sake of completeness, we would like to mention that one may also consider the network as a domain on which the differential equations are stated~\cite{Mug14}.
 In this approach, however, inhomogeneous boundary conditions still account for constraints on the solution.

+In this paper, we focus on singularly perturbed (linear) PDAEs of first order (in time) that are hyperbolic, i.e., we consider hyperbolic partial differential equations including a small parameter~$\eps$, which underlie an additional constraint.
+The singular perturbation of the considered PDAEs is characterized through the property that the system is of hyperbolic nature for~$\eps>0$ and parabolic in the limit case~$\eps=0$.
+Throughout the paper, we present three examples in more detail. \begin{example}[Damped acoustic wave equation] Consider the damped wave equation~$\ddot u + d\dot u - c^2\Delta u = 0$ with the damping parameter~$d$ being proportional to the square of the speed of sound~$c$.
+Setting $\eps = 1/c^2$, we can rewrite this as

+cf.~\cite[Ch.~I.1]{Bra07}.
+In particular, $\eps$ is small (i.e., $c$ is large) if we consider the propagation of acoustic waves in solids~\cite{CRC13}.
+Note that, for the limit case $\eps=0$, this system reduces to the (parabolic) heat equation in mixed form with thermal diffusivity~$c^2/d$.
+In both cases, Dirichlet boundary conditions can be incorporated with the help of a Lagrange multiplier leading to a PDAE~\cite{HinPUU09,Alt15}. \end{example} \begin{example}[Viscoelastic Stokes problem] Flows of fluids with complex microstructure, e.g., molten polymers, can be modeled by